madanyc/workfront-learn.en/help/planner-fundamentals-program/planner-fundamentals-manage-a-project/a-visual-representation-of-your-project.md

 ---
-title: How to View a Project with the Gantt Chart
+title: Understand the [!UICONTROL Gantt] view
 description: Learn how to view a project with the Gantt chart in [!DNL Adobe Workfront].
 ---
-# Gantt chart: A visual representation of your project
+# Understand the [!UICONTROL Gantt] view

 Sometimes, just looking at the task doesn’t give you a good idea of how everything is linked together.
 Some project managers need to see the information in chart format.
 If that’s your preference, [!DNL Workfront] recommends the [!UICONTROL Gantt] chart to give you a visual sense of the entire timeline of your project.